 There are many misconceptions out there about rescue dogs.
 In fact, a groundbreaking study by the National Animal Interest Alliance (NAIA) reported that dogs entering U.S. shelters reached an all-time low in 2015.
 In addition, the number of purebred dogs in shelters dropped to about 5 percent.
 The study is significant because it reveals common misconceptions about purebred dogs in shelters.
 It also exposes the fallacy that dog purchasers who prefer purebred pets somehow hurt a dog in a shelter through their choice.

 Find The Best Breed For You With Our Breed Selector Tool

 Are you searching for a puppy or adult dog to add to your family?
 Or are you an aspiring first-time puppy owner wondering where to start?
 AKC PuppyVisor is here to help!
-Receive personalized support 7 days/week, from finding a breed and breeder to puppy-proofing and potty-training.
+Receive personalized support, from finding a breed and breeder to puppy-proofing and potty-training.